Bhutan - A Journey into Spirituality from Druk Asia Bhutan Travel Specialist Youtube Channel on YouTube.

-There’s a place on earth that even the most seasoned travellers consider a privilege to visit.
+There’s a place on earth that even the most seasoned travelers consider a privilege to visit.
 And, although it is voted one of the world’s top travel destinations, very few make it.
 This is Druk Yul, Bhutan, the Land of the Thunder Dragon.

 Where happiness is more than a dream?